-A remarkably result is the higher values of resilience for tree-growth obtained during the worst and more severe drought events in our study area (1995 and 1999) (Table S3; Figure 6).
-A plausible explanation could be the water availability previously and after the drought event.
-For instance, cumulative precipitation of the 1992-1994 years (pre-1995 drought) had precipitation values below the mean of the whole period (Figure S1), while 1996-1998 years (post-1995 drought) showed a wet opposite pattern (e.g. first months of 1996 recorded the highest cumulative rainfall of the past century for our southern sites).
-This could explain the higher values of recovery found for 1995 (Figure 6).
-The high resilience values obtanied for the 1995 drought in the most xeric site (SJ) could be related with drought-induced mortality occurred in this area (personal communications).

 Greenness and tree-growth of Q. pyrenaica showed different sensitivity to severe droughts.
-During the last drought events EVI was reduced to 90.25 % (Table 1), whereas BAI was reduced to 70.83 % (Table S2), suggesting a lower sensitivity of the greenness than tree-growth to drought, particularly for sites under drier climate.
-For our driest site (SJ, the northern one), BAI were reduced to 44.5 % respect to that of the preceding period during 2005 drought event, whereas the EVI was reduced to 81.9 % (Tables S1 and S2).
-These findings are in accordance with previously works which showed that tree-growth are more sensitive metrics of forest resilience than net primary productivty (e.g. Babst and others 2013; Coulthard and others 2017; Gazol and others 2018).
-Besides the different scales of both approaches, i.e. tree-based versus pixel-based; the growth reduction seems to be more mediated by sink that by source limitations (Gazol and others 2018).
-Response of greenness to drought not only reflects response of tree, because remote sensing indices (EVI) captures signals from all vegetation covered by the pixel (not only tree but also understory vegetation) (see Dionisio and others 2012).
+During the last drought events EVI was reduced to 90.3 % (Table 1), whereas BAI was reduced to 70.8 % (Table S2), suggesting a lower sensitivity to drought of greenness than of tree-growth, particularly for drier sites.
+These findings are in accordance with previously works showing that tree-growth is a more sensitive metric of forest resilience than net primary productivity (e.g. Babst and others 2013; Coulthard and others 2017; Gazol and others 2018).
+Besides the different scales of both approaches, i.e. tree-based versus pixel-based (i.e. ecosystem or stand based); the growth reduction seems to be more mediated by sink that by source limitations (Gazol and others 2018).
+The response of greenness to drought not only reflects the response of trees but from all vegetation within the pixel (Dionisio and others 2012).
 In this sense, recent results indicate that remote sensing models underestimate the impact of drought on primary production (Stocker and others 2019), as soil moisture is not taken into account by this satellite estimates.
 This is particularly important for Q. pyrenaica forests, as soil moisture is a key growth-related factor for this species (Gea-Izquierdo and Cañellas 2014).
-On the other hand, tree-ring records allow to contextualize remote sensing data by reflecying climate or disturbance induced tree-growth anomalies over decades to centuries (Babst and others 2017) and provide an accurate measure of growth responses to droughts (Bhuyan and others 2017; Gazol and others 2018).
-Combined anlaysis, such the approach used in our study, may also allow climate-induced variability in forest growth to be disentangled from that driven by community-level ecological processes (Babst and others 2017), since spatio temporal patterns of tree-ring measurement and earth observations (i.e. EVI) reflects processes at different spatio-temporal scales [Babst2018].
+On the other hand, tree-ring records allow to complement remote sensing data in a longer time scale, by reflecting climate or disturbance induced tree-growth anomalies over decades to centuries (Babst and others 2017) and provide an accurate measure of growth responses to droughts (Bhuyan and others 2017; Gazol and others 2018).
+A combined analysis, such the approach used in our study, may allow climate-induced variability in forest growth to be disentangled from that driven by community-level ecological processes (Babst and others 2017), since spatio temporal patterns of tree-ring measurement and earth observations (i.e. EVI) reflects processes at different spatio-temporal scales (Gea-Izquierdo et al. 2015; Babst et al. 2018).

-Microenvironment shapes differential sensitivity to climate and drought of rear-edge oaks
+Small-scale environmental variability shapes the sensitivity to climate of trees within the rear-edge